-Chimney breasts and fireplaces

-Repair category 1

-Notes No significant defects evident.
-All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.
+Chimney breasts and fireplaces Repair category 1 Notes No significant defects evident.
+Flues should ideally be swept and tested on an annual basis.
+All stoves should be tested for safety prior to use by a Gas Safe registered contractor.
+A wood burning stove has been installed within the lounge.
+It is assumed that the installation complies with the Building Standards.